cbos/cbos.github.io/content/posts/20240126-observability-toolkit/index.md

 > Can you share the setup you locally use?

 Last year I was involved in the investigation of major incidents where I used `Promtail`, `Loki` and `Grafana` to find the cause.
 Colleagues asked: Can you share the setup you use locally?
-Of course, and I shared a zip file with a `docker-compose.yml` and some config files.
+Of course, and I shared an archive with a `docker-compose.yml` and some configuration files.
 That is what I want to share with [Observability Toolkit](https://github.com/cbos/observability-toolkit)

 ### Setup of Observability Toolkit
-The setup of the Observabilty Toolkit is looks like this:
+The setup of the Observability Toolkit is looks like this:
 ![](setup.png)
 All the details are described at [https://github.com/cbos/observability-toolkit](https://github.com/cbos/observability-toolkit)